Original Prusa MK3S 3D Printer Review

 Automatic Bed Mesh Leveling

-The Prusa Mk3S has an automatic levelling feature which avoids running into this issue.
-The bed leveling process is operated by an induction probe that records the measurement at various points of the bed to ensure accuracy for a flat surface.
-This is a major quality of life improvement over 3D printers that have manual bed leveling (manual leveling can be both time-consuming and inaccurate).
-Additionally, the Prusa Mk3S can compensate for deviations of the build plate, unlike manual bed leveling.
+The Prusa Mk3S has an automatic leveling feature.
+The bed leveling process is operated by an induction probe that records the measurement at various points of the bed, ensuring a perfectly flat surface.
+This is a major quality-of-life improvement over 3D printers that have manual bed leveling, which can be a hassle and not always accurate.
+The Prusa can even adjust for any variations in the build plate, which manual leveling can’t do.

 Filament Runout Sensor

 The Prusa Mk3S is equipped with an optical filament runout sensor.
-This sensor will detect when the Prusa Mk3S runs out of filament, pause the printer and wait until the user loads in new filament before resuming.
-This quality of life feature is useful for users who don’t like to keep an eye out to make sure there is enough filament left to complete a print.
+This sensor will detect when the Prusa Mk3S runs out of filament, pausing the printer and waiting until the user loads in new filament before resuming.
+This feature is useful for users who don’t have time to constantly monitor their 3D printer to make sure there is enough filament left.

 Power Loss Recovery